- Fits wider feet

 Saucony with a bargain speedster!

 The Saucony Axon is a fast, rockered, daily trainer built off the amazingly successful Endorphin platform.
-It’s designed for the budget-conscious or those that just don’t think running shoes should be $160-250 (that’s me by the way).
+It’s a nice pick for the budget-conscious or those that just don’t think running shoes should be $160-250 (that’s me by the way).

 Who the shoe is (not) for